 - Government Securities with One Year or Less to Maturity

 To answer the majority of these questions, it is very important to have good control over current affairs.

 Candidates should regularly practice for current affairs.
-If possible, current affairs should be practiced or studied for daily.
+If possible, current affairs should be practiced or studied daily.

-The best way to practice or study for current affairs is by reading the newspaper, but with a change in technology, blog and videos on current affairs have started to become the go-to source for many candidates.
+The best way to practice or study for current affairs is by reading the newspaper, but with a change in technology, blogs and videos on current affairs have started to become the go-to source for many candidates.

 Give current affairs equal importance in your timetable, and good scores will definitely follow.
 Stay disciplined towards this too.